r-spatial/link2GI/docs/reference/getrowotbVer.md

-# Select newest OTB installation row index from a vector of binDir paths
+# Select "newest" OTB installation row index

-Heuristic order: 1) ../VERSION file (preferred; parses "OTB Version: x.y.z") 2) folder name pattern "OTB-x.y.z" (fallback)
+Heuristic: parse a version-like token from binDir/baseDir path.
+If none can be parsed, fall back to the last row.

 ## Usage